aalnawfal1992/aalnawfal1992/README.md

 <div>
   <h3 align="left">About me:</h3>
   <p>
-      Bioinformatician at :hospital: KFMC, Intrested in Genomics\in-silico :DNA: data analysis in love :heart: with Open-source.
+      Bioinformatician at :hospital: KFMC, Intrested in Genomics\in-silico :dna: data analysis in love :heart: with Open-source.
-      Major in Labolatories technologies :DNA: (2017), curentlly IT :computer: senior student at SEU.
+      Major in Labolatories technologies :dna: (2017), curentlly IT :computer: senior student at SEU.
       <br>
       💬 Ask me about Clinical Bioinformatics
       <br>